 All notices required or permitted by this Contract shall be in writing and shall be either personally delivered or sent by nationally recognized overnight courier, or by registered or certified U.S. mail, postage prepaid, addressed as set forth below (except that a party may from time to time give notice changing the address for this purpose).
 A notice shall be effective on the date delivered.

-If to the GOVERNING AUTHORITY:
+If to GOVERNING AUTHORITY:

+GOVERNING AUTHORITY

+The Phoenix Community Learning Center

-Governing Authority 3595 Washington Avenue Cincinnati, Ohio 45227 Attn.
-Governing Authority Chairperson
+3595 Washington Avenue

+Cincinnati, OH 45227

+Attn.
+Luther Brown